-The UK's three IOFCs, Jersey, Guernsey and the Isle of Man have developed in different ways; the Isle of Man is not dominated by any one particular activity, but has across-the-board strength in the financial sector, with substantial business in banking, fund management and captive insurance.
-The Isle of Man has also encouraged manufacturing and trading operations, which can be fiscally offshore while staying within the EU's VAT regime.
-The island's trust sector is long-established and has a solid backing of law firms, trust managers and advisory practises.
-The Isle of Man has instituted favourable regimes for ship and aircraft management.
+The UK's three international offshore financial centres, Jersey, Guernsey and the Isle of Man have developed in different ways.
+The Isle of Man, is not dominated by any one particular activity, but has across-the-board strength in the financial sector, with substantial business in banking, fund management and captive insurance.
+The island has encouraged manufacturing and trading operations, which can be financially offshore while staying within the EU's VAT regime.
+Its trust sector is long-established and has a solid backing of law firms, trust managers and advisory practises.
+The Isle of Man has also established favourable regimes for ship and aircraft management.

-In December 2000 the Isle of Man government introduced the Corporate Service Providers Act 2000, which creates a licensing regime for corporate service providers (CSPs) and empowers the Financial Supervision Commission to process applications for CSP status and to investigate CSP license holders.
+In December 2000, the Corporate Service Providers Act 2000 went into force.
+This creates a licensing regime for corporate service providers (CSPs) and empowers the Isle of Man Financial Supervision Commission (IOMFSC) to process applications for CSP status and investigate CSP license holders.
 CSPs must operate client accounts like other professionals.
 Under the act it is an offence for a CSP to operate without a licence.

-The Isle of Man's funds industry has grown rapidly over the last decade; funds under management and/or administration grew from GBP6.6bn on December 31, 1999 to almost GBP60bn on June 30, 2008.
-By December 31, 2012, total funds under management and/or administration had fallen back to GBP22.3bn.
+The Isle of Man's fund industry has grown rapidly over the last decade; funds under management or administration grew from GB£6.6bn on 1 December 1999 to almost £60bn on 30 June 2008.
+By 31 December 2012, this had fallen back to GBP22.3bn.
 Since then there has been a slight decline in the total amount of managed or administered funds; on 30 September 2019 the total was £17.94bn.

-During 2005, the Commission commenced a major project to consolidate and modernise the Isle of Man's financial services legislation, and put forward important proposals to enhance its accountability and transparency as part of this project.
+During 2005, the IOMFSC began a major project to consolidate and modernise the Isle of Man's financial services legislation and put forward important proposals to enhance its accountability and transparency as part of this project.
 The Commission also set out a mechanism under which there would be involvement of the industry in the setting of regulatory strategy.

 This project also embraced innovative proposals for the regulation of e-money, to be drawn up in conjunction with the e-business sector which continues to have strong growth potential.